n0amso1/new-installation-bootstrapping/README.md

 * IntelliJ

 ## Editors:
 * VSCode automatically installed with Python and C extensions.
+Edit VSCode config: don't open files as _"preview"_ (which auto-closes when opening another window)